Living in halls in 2020/21

 All our halls of residence are open as normal, with all the necessary safety measures in place to keep you safe.

-Before you arrive, we'll be deep-cleaning your room.
-We're installing sanitiser stations, all our reception areas are going contactless, and we're offering round-the-clock welfare support from our Residence Life Team – so if you've got any concerns about your safety, you'll have someone to talk to 24 hours a day, 7 days a week.
+Among the safety measures are sanitiser stations, all our reception areas are going contactless, and welfare support from our Residence Life Team – so if you've got any concerns about your safety, you'll have someone to talk to 24 hours a day, 7 days a week.

 Safety measures when moving in